 One year later, Ginsburg brought Porsche to Plano, Texas in 1998, which marked the beginning of Boardwalk Auto Group.
 Over the next fifteen years, Ginsburg added Audi, Volkswagen, Ferrari, Maserati and Lamborghini to create one of the most impressive luxury lineups in the Dallas area, with each store achieving the coveted top awards from each manufacturer.
 Then in 2012, AutoNation acquired the Dallas area Volkswagen, Porsche and Audi dealerships from Boardwalk Auto Group.

-Boardwalk Auto Group also owns Ferrari of San Francisco, Maserati of Marin, FIAT of San Francisco, and most recently has added, Audi Glenwood Springs and Glenwood Springs Volkswagen, to its roster.
+Boardwalk Auto Group also owns Ferrari of San Francisco, Maserati of Marin, and most recently has added, Audi Glenwood Springs and Glenwood Springs Volkswagen, to its roster.
 Under Scott Ginsburg’s direction, Boardwalk Auto Group has achieved extraordinary success in nationwide sales and has been recognized for its customer service excellence.
 In 2002, Boardwalk Auto Group was named the fastest growing privately held company in Dallas-Fort Worth by Southern Methodist University’s Cox School of Business and the Dallas Business Journal.
 Most recently, Boardwalk Ferrari, Boardwalk Maserati and Lamborghini Dallas were each named 2014 DealerRater Dealer of the Year for the U.S.